 Sit and nod - instead, we'll take action (I've been described as "direct and not-coddling")

 Add shame or judgment to your experience (there's already too much of that in the world)

 Deem your kink, fetish, desire or fantasy wrong, abnormal, or unhealthy (so long as you only enact fantasies with consenting adults or on your own)Assume your queer experience is the same as my own

 Pathologize you (I don't treat mental illness, so you won't receive a diagnosis, assessment or treatment for mental health conditions or substance use)

 Support couples who are actively violent with one another- your safety needs to come first, then our work together can begin

 What is a sex-positive provider?

-Not all my clients engage in sex-positive community, but for some of my clients it is especially important to know I have eight years of expertise in working with clients from BDSM, fetish, and other kink scenes.
+Not all my clients engage in sex-positive community, or sexual play but for some of my clients it is especially important to know I have ten years expertise in working with clients from BDSM, fetish, and other kink scenes.